Log in

 Rich also coordinated compliance of city departments with federal and state environmental regulations such as permitting, environmental enforcement actions and implementing mandated federal and state programs.
 For 15 years, Rich was involved in the City of Coral Springs youth sports programs.
 He coached soccer and baseball.
 He also served on the Coral Springs Commission Neighborhood and Environmental Committee.
 The committee assisted the City arborist on environmental issues.

-Since moving to Fernandina Beach five years ago, Rich worked as a volunteer to help build the Personal Energy Transportation (P.E.T) Building at Memorial United Methodist Church (MUMC) and served as Head Trustee for one year at MUMC.
+Rich worked as a volunteer to help build the Personal Energy Transportation (P.E.T) Building at Memorial United Methodist Church (MUMC) and served as Head Trustee for one year at MUMC.
 He has been a volunteer walker for the Amelia Island Sea Turtle Watch for the past four years and a member of the Bartram Garden Club for the past two years.
-Rich is a lifetime member of the Friends of Fort Clinch and is an active volunteer in events sponsored by the Friends.
+Rich is a lifetime member of the Friends of Fort Clinch and is an active volunteer in events.
+Rich is a lifetime member of FOFC and is currently serving as Vice President. sponsored by the Friends.

 Jane Bailey